xIFr - Getting started

 Browser functionality

 This is not really a feature of xIFr, but a little browser tip...
 On some webpages the browser's default right-click context-menu is overriden by other functionality or just blocked.
-But with Firefox there's a simple way you usually can get it back.
+But with Firefox there's a simple way you usually - or at least very often - can get it back.
 Just hold down the Shift-key while right-clicking on the image or page, and the browser's default context-menu should appear.
-Try right-clicking on the photo to the right - with and without holding the Shift-key...
+Try right-clicking on the photo to the left - with and without holding the Shift-key...

 Keyboard shortcuts